Madhuvidhu

 Madhuvidhu is a 1970 Indian Malayalam film, directed by N. Sankaran Nair and produced by P. Subramaniam.
 The film stars Jayabharathi, Jose Prakash, Maya and Prameela in the lead roles.
 The film had musical score by M. B. Sreenivasan.

+Ploy

+A wealthy heir named Gopi squanders his inheritance on a reckless lifestyle of alcohol and womanizing until his life changes completely upon meeting his exact lookalike, Madhu.